Enumeration of spatial manipulators by using the concept of Adjacency Matrix: Results

 \subsection{Enumeration of manipulators of DOF 1}

 To reduce the complexity, four-link manipulators of 1DOF are enumerated.

 After permuting the off-diagonal elements of adjacency matrix with all possible values and eliminating invalid and isomorphic adjacency matrices, 96 distinct adjacency matrices are finally obtained.
 Based on the sets of joints involved, the enumerated manipulators are classified into 8 classes.
 The description of each class along with the count of manipulators is shown in table \ref{Tab:table_dof1cl_1}.
-Schematic representations of manipulators of all the 8 classes are shown below, in which the first link is the base link and the dark circle inscribed with `E' represents the end-effector point.
+Schematic representations of manipulators of all the 8 classes can be found in a GitHub repository \cite{fivelinkenumeration} shown in the references, in which the first link is the base link and the dark circle inscribed with `E' represents the end-effector point.